christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 What this proves: Jewish merchants were not passive recipients of legal categories.
 They were active lobbyists at the highest level of the British state, writing legislation, cultivating relationships with prime ministers and dukes, and explicitly arguing that Jews should be naturalized on the same terms as Christians.
 The 1740 Plantation Act (which applied to the colonies) and the 1753 Act (which applied to England) were both products of this lobbying apparatus.

-How to use this: The 1740 Act didn't happen in a vacuum.
+The 1740 Act didn't happen in a vacuum.
 It was part of a sustained, decades-long campaign by London Sephardic merchants to dissolve the Christian/sacramental barrier to citizenship.
 The colonial Jewish community — Lopez, Elizer, Hays — were the beneficiaries and enforcers of this lobbying in America.

----

 ### Chapter 8: The Lopez-Elizer Litigation (1761–1762)